Consider the following questions:

 The vast Russian empire needed more of the new light as St. Petersburg, the capital, barely had six hours of daylight in the winter because of its geographic location.
 Meanwhile, the Russian oil industry was not competitive, as it was a state-run monopoly.
 The policies however changed in the 1870s, and a private competitive industry emerged, leading to explosive entrepreneurship and oil drilling.
 The drilling technique was based on American discoveries instead of hand-dug oil.
 The first wells were drilled in 1871-72 and, by the following year, many producers and refiners (more than 20) had sprung up; but many were still inefficient and technologically backward compared to the American Industry.

 Although the Nobel brothers dominated distribution of oil in Russia, the geographic location of Russia locked the oil within the empire and made it hardly a factor outside the Russian borders.
-Even within the Russian empire, distance, terrain, weather, transportation, and poverty were major challenges.
+Even within the Russian empire were major challenges, including distance, terrain, weather, transportation, and effects if poverty.
 The growing Russian production forced Ludwig and producers at Baku to look beyond Russian borders for markets.
 The Russian markets were simply too small for Ludwig's plans.
-With financing from the Rothchilds, one of the most affluent and famous Jews, a railway from Baku over the Caucasus to Batum (on the Black Sea) was built, turning Batum oil port into an overnight success in the world.
+With financing from the Rothchilds, a famous and affluent Jewsish family, a railway from Baku over the Caucasus to Batum (on the Black Sea) was built.
+This turned the Batum oil port into an overnight success in the world.
 The Rothchilds acquired, in exchange, a package of mortgages on Russian oil facilities.

 The completion of the Baku-Batum railway opened Russian oil to the west, and the Rothchilds formed the Caspian and Black Sea Petroleum Company, Bnito, in 1886.
-The arrival of the Rothchilds in the oil industry scene meant the Nobels now faced a major competitor as they soon became the second largest Russian oil group.
+The arrival of the Rothchilds in the oil industry scene meant the Nobels now faced a major competitor.
+The Caspian and Black Sea Petroleum Company soon became the second largest oil group in Russian.
 There were talks about amalgamation, but nothing happened.
-The Nobels and Rothchilds made aggressive sale campaigns in the European market that forced Standard Oil to wage an assault on the Nobels and Rothchilds through price cutting, spreading of false rumors on the quality and safety of Russian oil, including outright sabotage and bribery.
+Instead the Nobels and Rothchilds made aggressive sale campaigns in the European market that forced Standard Oil to take notice and wage an assault on them both through price cutting, spreading of false rumors on the quality and safety of Russian oil, including outright sabotage and bribery.
 However, the Nobels and Rothchilds fiercely and successfully fought back.
-Alfred Nobel's dynamite helped build a 42-mile pipeline through the mountains in 1889 to overcome the bottleneck of the Baku-Batum railway which allowed only six cars to be hauled over at any one time.
+When there was a bottleneck in trasnportation using the Baku-Batum railway, Alfred Nobel's dynamite helped build a 42-mile pipeline through the mountains in 1889.
+The railway only allowed six cars to be hauled over at any one time.
+The pipline fixed this transportation chokepoint.

 Opening up Markets to East Asia for Russian Oil: Marcus Samuel's Coup

-In 1891, Marcus secured a contract with the Rothschilds with exclusive rights for nine years, until 1900, to sell their kerosene east of the Suez.
-With this contract, Marcus put his plan for "the coup in 1892" in motion.
-The coup that Marcus Samuel conceived was to wage a campaign against Standard Oil in all markets simultaneously by building technologically advanced bulk tankers to master transportation costs through the Suez Canal to the Far East (Asia).
+In 1891, Marcus secured a contract with the Rothschilds with exclusive rights until 1900.
+Samuel conceived a plan to wage a campaign against Standard Oil in all markets simultaneously by building technologically advanced bulk tankers to master transportation costs through the Suez Canal to the Far East (Asia).
 The savings on space and weight and the gains in volume were to result in significant cost reduction per gallon.
 To be successful, it required meticulous care, speed, and secrecy.
-The tankers needed innovations to incorporate safety features and the ability to be steam cleaned to enable them to return with Oriental foodstuffs and goods.
-In addition, for the coup to succeed, Marcus also needed guaranteed supplies of kerosene from Batum, access to the Suez Canal (opened in 1869 to shave 4,000 miles off the journey around Africa to the Far East), large storage tanks at the major Asian ports, and established inland depots to distribute the oil to local consumers.
+The tankers needed innovations to incorporate safety features and the ability to be steam cleaned to enable them to return with food and goods from the Orient.
+In addition, for the coup to succeed, Marcus also needed guaranteed supplies of kerosene from Batum, access to the Suez Canal, large storage tanks at the major Asian ports, and established inland depots to distribute the oil to local consumers.
+The Suez Canal which opened in 1869, shaved off 4000 miles of the journey around Africa to the Far East.

-Marcus overcame all the above obstacles and challenges, and on July 22, 1892, the first tanker, the Murex, sailed from West Hartlepool in Britain to Batum to be filled with Bnito kerosene.
+Marcus overcame all the above obstacles and challenges, and on July 22, 1892, the first tanker, the Murex, sailed from Britain to Batum to be filled with Bnito kerosene.
 It subsequently passed through the Suez Canal on August 23 for the Far East where it discharged part of the cargo at Freshwater Island in Singapore and continued on to Bangkok.
-Except for one small oversight that almost ruined the coup, it was brilliantly and superbly executed.
-Marcus assumed that once the oil got to the Far East, the locals would come with their own blue Standard Oil cans/receptacles to pick up the oil.
-The locals, however, had other plans for these cans and Marcus quickly had to ship tin plates to be used for cans that they painted red to distinguish them from the blue Standard Oil cans.
+The Coup was brilliantly executed, except for one small oversight that almost ruined the plan.
+Marcus assumed that once the oil got to the Far East, the locals would come with their own blue Standard Oil cans to carry the oil home.
+The locals, however, had other plans for these cans and Marcus quickly had to ship tin plates to be used for customer cans.
+These cans were painted red to distinguish from the Standard Oil blue cans.
 Standard Oil was taken completely by surprise by "the Coup," and its representatives were shocked to suddenly find Samuel's shiny red kerosene cans everywhere.
-By the end of 1893, Marcus had launched 10 more ships/tankers, each named after a seashell, and by the end of 1895, 69 tankers had passed through the Suez Canal.
+By the end of 1893, Marcus had launched 10 more tankers, each named after a seashell in honor of his father.
+By the end of 1895, 69 tankers had passed through the Suez Canal.
 By 1902, 90% of all the oil to pass through the Suez Canal belonged to Samuel and his group.

 The International Oil Wars of the 1890s: Competition, Courting, and Cartel Attempts